- Things to Do

 - Plan Your Trip

-Thanks to COVID, summer 2021 may have imitated the epic movie title, Endless Summer.
-But, school, work and life are resuming.
-Labor Day Weekend, Sept.
-4-6, offers a last gasp to embrace the carefree, long, warm days you can spend at the beach in Galveston.
+As we reach the end of summer with school, work, and life resuming, Labor Day Weekend (Sept.
+2-5) offers a last gasp to embrace the carefree, long, warm days you can spend at the beach and beyond in Galveston.

 Learn how to create spectacular sandcastles with lessons from professional sandcastle builders during Sandcastle Days on Saturday, Sept.
-4 at 11AM, 1PM and 3PM at Stewart Beach.
+3 at 11AM, 1PM and 3PM at East Beach.
 Registration is not required for the lessons and equipment will be provided on a limited basis.
 Participants are encouraged to bring their own sand buckets and shovels.

 Join the Bucket Brigade in exploring the creatures and features that make Galveston beaches unique.
 Tours are educational and fun for ocean lovers of all ages.
 Hands-on activities investigate topics including Galveston’s turbid water, marine debris, seaweed, and more.
-The beach tours take place at Stewart Beach and are offered on Saturday and Sunday, Sept.
-4 and 5 and last approximately 45 minutes.
+The beach tours take place at East Beach and are offered on Saturday and Sunday, Sept.
+3 and 4 and last approximately 45 minutes.

 Dive into the oceans of the world to visit one of the largest aquariums in the Southwest.
 This 1.5-million-gallon aquarium is teeming with creatures from tuxedo-clad penguins, to seals, sharks, an amazing Jellyfish Gallery and thousands of tropical fish and more with new and interactive opportunities all along the way.
 It's a fun and awe-inspiring experience and is wonderfully complemented with conservation messages that underscore the vital importance of the oceans.